tofumatt/strongly-typed/_posts/2014-08-15-time-to-get-hacking.md

 ### Command Line Tools

 The old Podcasts app used a [(rather awful) Makefile][Makefile].
 It wasn't very useful, and I don't think it ran on Windows without some *serious* effort.
 The new build system uses Node so it runs comfortably on Windows, Mac, and Linux.
-Commands are proxied via the `recroom` binary, also written in Node, so you don't have to worry about the underlying system if you don't need to modify build steps. `recroom new my-app` creates a new app; `recroom serve` serves up your new app, and `recroom generate model Podcast` creates a new model for you.
+Commands are proxied via the `recroom` command, also written in Node, so you don't have to worry about the underlying system if you don't need to modify build steps. `recroom new my-app` creates a new app; `recroom serve` serves up your new app, and `recroom generate model Podcast` creates a new model for you.

 To build your app, you just need to run `recroom build` and a version with minified CSS, JS, and even HTML will be created for you in the `dist/` folder.
 This version is ready to be packaged into a packaged app or uploaded to a server as a hosted app.
 You can even run `recroom deploy` to deploy directory to your git repository's GitHub pages branch, if applicable.

+If you want to dive deeper into the tasks Rec Room offers, you can look at a new project's `Gruntfile.js`, which includes all the tasks that Rec Room uses to package, serve, and test your app.

 [Makefile]: https://github.com/mozilla/high-fidelity/blob/f73b8b4bde0753512a2c905e66c8a84fafb56e5e/Makefile